Two months after Charles III’s coronation, Scotland hosts its own event to honor the new monarch

 The one-hour service of thanksgiving is scheduled to start at 2:15 p.m.
 (13:15 GMT) It will be followed by a 21-gun salute and the Red Arrows flyover.

-The festivities will provide an opportunity for royal fans to celebrate Charles’ coronation while also paying homage to Scotland’s unique history.
+The festivities offer an opportunity for royal fans to celebrate Charles’ coronation while also paying homage to Scotland’s unique history.

 Historically an independent country, Scotland was first linked to England in 1603 after the death of Queen Elizabeth I. Because the queen had no children, the crown passed to her cousin James VI who was already king of Scotland, uniting the two countries under a shared sovereign.